-Prerequisite: Physical Education 20 Physical Education 30 is a further extension of the Physical Education 20 program with the main focus on lifetime recreational activities, fitness, social skills and introduction to systems
+Prerequisite: Physical Education 20

+Physical Education 30 is a further extension of the Physical Education 20 program with the main focus on lifetime recreational activities, fitness, social skills and introduction to systems of play for the activities chosen.

 All P.E.
 30 students are required to complete 10 service hours with a service club or organization or co-curricular activity.